Scabiosa atropurpurea [skab-ee-OH-suh, at-ro-pur-PURR-ee-uh] is a flowering perennial plant apart of the Scabiosa genus in the honeysuckle family.

 The plant has low maintenance needs and doesn’t need to be watered too frequently.

-They are tolerant to drought but don’t do well in high heat and humidity.
+They are tolerant of drought but don’t do well in high heat and humidity.

 So make sure you water the plants occasionally during a particularly hot or dry season.